RonenTGreat/100-days-of-code/log2.md

 ### Day 20 and 21: 27th and 28th June

 **Today's Progress:**  Day 20 and 21 #100DaysOfCode: I'm still on object-oriented programming, I used the concept to create a simple quiz game.
 Continued using the Turtle package and I solved some challenges with it, mostly creating repeating and random shapes using loops and the random module.

+### Day 22 and 23: 29th and 30th June

+**Today's Progress:** I have resumed schooling so unfortunately I don't really have the time to post my progress but I'm doing my best.
+Today I created a Hirst painting using the turtle package.